 Thinking Of Owning One?

 Before buying a Dachshund, visit some conformation shows and talk to breeders.
-Find out the breed's health status and ask questions.
+Find out the breed’s health status and ask questions.
 If you have made your mind up to welcome a Dachshund in your home, then talk to several different breeders- not just one.
-Choose your breeder wisely, make friends long before you get your puppy, good breeders do not always have puppies on sale.
-I also show my Dachshunds to Championship level, and welcome people to chat to me about working their Dachshund too.
+Choose your breeder wisely, and make friends long before you get your puppy, good breeders do not always have puppies on sale.
+I also show my Dachshunds to Championship level, and welcome people to chat to me about working their Dachshunds too.

-Remember these little dogs love to work, they will surprise you their tenacity to do a job.
+Remember these little dogs love to work, they will surprise you with their tenacity to do a job.

 To find out more about Dawn, you can visit her Facebook page by clicking the button below: